rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

 ### All Variables
-Now lets set up all the variables in the player movement script. <br> *(You can do this elsewhere but for simplicity reasons ill be doing all code in the player movement script)*
+Now lets set up all the variables in the player movement script. <br> *(You can do this elsewhere but for simplicity reasons i'll be doing all code in the player movement script)*
 <br>
 - **BUFFERSIZE** : Amount of ticks that will be recorded as history.
 (1024)
   <br> <br>